hithismani/audio-transcriber/readme.md

 # Audio/Video Transcription App

 This application uses OpenAI's Whisper model to transcribe audio and video files with a simple interface using Streamlit.
+Also uses pyannote (via Hugging Face) for speaker diarization.

 ## Demo